Generic Devices

 Though it is not a requirement for running the API, you should be able to connect to a Luxonis device, otherwise the things you can do with the API are greatly limited.

-If you also wish to use the controller API, you need to run the API on a Unipi device.
+If you also wish to use the you need to run the API on a Unipi device.

 In your terminal, change directory to the one containing the Robopipe API source code.